The people of Thirty Mill Studios

 Catherine returned to Melbourne in 2015 and joined La Familia, a popular local Latin group, who she is still involved with.

 In 2016 Catherine began composing a solo CD, Perfect Storm and it was here that ( at Mark Opitz's recommendation) she began working with Colin Wynne.
 It was a perfect meeting of sonic sensibilities.
 The album was conceived as a dark, sensual cinematic journey, underpinned by deeply personal lyrics and with echoes of John Barry.
 Colin's depth of knowledge worked perfectly with Catherine's intention and their relationship has continued to grow through their latest set of recordings.
-Most importantly it is the sense of space delivered through an expansive aural landscape which allows the voice to take centre stage.
 The album received substantial airplay nationally and was critically acclaimed.

 Most recently Catherine wrote the score for the 1⁄2 hour noir crime thriller 'The Widow'.
 Set in Melbourne in the 60's, the brief was to construct a distinctive set of sounds and two haunting themes to represent the ill fated lovers.
-To date the score has garnered five international awards, in LA, NY and Italy.
+To date the score has garnered more than 50 international awards, in LA, NY, Italy and many more.

 Catherine's passion is for musical arrangements which allow a huge dynamic range- from the intimate to the epic, using the broadest range of available instrumentation.
 It's all about how the musical elements are designed, both as parts and as sounds.
 This is where the magic happens.